h3xcat/gmod-bufferinterface/README.md

 ## Stream

 Buffer written in Lua, which stores individual bytes as number values inside table.
+Method names are exactly the same as `BufferInterface`, therefore it doesn't need to be wrapped.
 Can be used to write binary data, which then could be sent over http.

-The library returns a function.
-When function is called, it will create and return new `Stream` object.
+The library returns a callable table (acts as function).
+When its called, it will create and return new `Stream` object.
 The data is stored in little-endian, unless true is passed as argument, which then it will store in big-endian.
 ```lua
 local Stream = include("stream.lua")
 local stream = Stream( )